 Using evidence and examples

-Using evidence and examples to support your claims and counterclaims is vital, and the best sort of evidence to support claims in TOK comes from real life.
+Using evidence and examples to support your is vital, and the best sort of evidence to support claims in TOK comes from real life.
 We can either take it from our own personal knowledge, or from outside knowledge.
 Personal knowledge comes from first hand experiences we have had in our own lives; outside knowledge comes from second hand experiences we gain from news stories, documentaries, books, the internet, and so on.
 Obviously, there is a range of validity amongst these sources: some newspapers, for example, are reliable and objective; others are extremely sensationalist, and don’t really exist in order to convey factual information about the world.
 So it’s up to the student to discern which sources can be trusted, and which should be rejected.

 Examples to avoid I: Hypothetical examples